-Vice Provost; William M. Van Cleve Professor of Law; Director of the Black Sexual Economies Project for the Center for the Interdisciplinary Study of Work and Social Capital; and Founder & Coordinator of the Law & Culture Initiative
+William M. Van Cleve Professor of Law; Director of the University's Center for the Study of Race, Ethnicity & Equity; and Founder & Co-director of the Law & Culture Initiative; Professor of Organizational Behavior and Leadership, Olin Business School

 The Law School has compiled the following list of upper-level courses currently or recently offered to guide students interested in environmental, property, and land use law.
 Related clinics and/or externships are marked with an asterisk and grouped separately at the end of the list.
 The Law School offers the listed courses regularly, but some are not available every year.
 For guidance about which courses might best fit your particular needs, please consult the faculty members listed below.